deepset-ai/haystack-home/content/blog/improve-retrieval-with-auto-merging/index.md

 ## Haystack Components

-> In this article I’ll be using [`haystack-experimental`](https://github.com/deepset-ai/haystack-experimental?tab=readme-ov-file#experiments-catalog) components.
-Feel free to [join the discussion for these experimental components](https://github.com/deepset-ai/haystack-experimental/discussions/78).

-Haystack implements the Auto-Merging Retrieval with two components:
+> Haystack implements the Auto-Merging Retrieval with two components:

 - [`HierarchicalDocumentSplitter`](https://docs.haystack.deepset.ai/reference/hierarchical-document-splitter): splits a Document into multiple Document objects of different block sizes, building a hierarchical tree structure where each smaller block is a child of a previous larger block.
 The `init` method expects three parameters:
     - `block_sizes`: Set of block sizes to split the document into.
 The blocks are split in descending order.
 So, `block_sizes` of {20, 5} would mean that each ‘parent’ split would be of length max 20, and and each of its children would be of length max 5.